Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-models-likelihoods.md

         T.setVaryNnu()
 ```

 Congratulations!
 You have successfully defined your first cosmological model in `SimpleMC`.
-In the next stage, I will show how to run the JBP model, perform post-processing of the chains, and explore the JBP parameter space using nested sampling.
+In the next page, I will show how to run the JBP model, perform post-processing of the chains, and explore the JBP parameter space using nested sampling.